 When I first start making recommendations for clients to move towards an elimination diet, one of the first suggestions that I make is to remove dairy.

-- often times creates an inflammatory response in the body (hello, belly bloat)
+- Creates an inflammatory response in the body (say hello to belly bloat)

-- it can expose us to synthetic versions of bovine growth hormone (rBGH)
+- Exposes us to synthetic versions of bovine growth hormone (rBGH)

-- can expose us to antibiotics that are given to cows
+- Also, exposes us to antibiotics that are given to cows

 What happens during digestion when we consume dairy?